 check out welovecitrus on instagram for more packaging ideas

-A traditional recipe for homemade Italian torrone, great for the holidays or for a gift.
+A traditional recipe for homemade Italian torrone, great for the holiday treats or gifts.

 - 1/8 teaspoon salt

-- 1 teaspoon pure vanilla extract (I used a white vanilla extract)
+- 1 teaspoon pure vanilla extract, I used a white vanilla extract for this

 To purchase Torrone go to Torrone.co